-Paramedics were called back to go to the next crime scene, if anything linking to the killer could be found there.
-Rose was exhausted but she had no other choice than to drive down to the manager's house at night.
-Kelechi demise must have been connected to the manager's wife death.
+Paramedics were called back to go to the next crime scene if anything linking to the killer could be found there.
+Rose was exhausted but she had no other choice than to drive down to the manager’s house at night.
+Kelechi’s demise must have been connected to the manager’s wife’s death.
 This was also her case, her boss informed her before she left the station.

-At 10:15 pm she reached the street where Mr Osaro residence was stationed.
-The street was a bit dark and quiet.
-There was no gate.
-The door was wide open with two men consoling the bereaved.
-There was blood on his shirt.
+At 10:15 pm she reached the street where Mr. Osaro residence was stationed.
+The street was a bit dark and quiet, no gate at the residence.
+The door was wide open with two men consoling the bereaved, blood on his shirt.
 The same shirt he was wearing at the motel.

-Osaro lifted his left eyesbrow.
+Osaro lifted his left eyebrow.
 He glanced at her with a questionable face.
-"How dare you officer?
+“How dare you, officer?
 First of all, You accused me wrongly of killing my customer now this?
-Instead of you to go out there, find and figure out who took my wife's life you are here saying trash to me."
+Instead of you to go out there, find and figure out who took my wife’s life you are here saying trash to me.”

 Osaro wiped his eyes.
 He was no longer in tears anymore.
 ‘I’m sorry for being rude but I’m innocent.”

-"With the appearance of your living room, it seems there was a fight, a struggle between your wife and the penetrator.
-The handle of your door wasn't tempered with.
-Am I correct?"
+“With the appearance of your living room, it seems there was a fight, a struggle between your wife and the penetrator.
+No one tempered with the handle of your door.
+Am I correct?”

-"Yes." he replied.
-"I met it closed but it wasn't shut with the key.
+“Yes,” he replied.
+“I met it closed, but it wasn’t shut with the key.
 It was unlike her to leave the door like that.
-Whenever I arrive home I always use my own key."
+Whenever I arrive home I always use my key.”